 Step 16.
 Cool the pie on a wire rack for at least 4 hours before serving so the filling can set.
 Serve at room temperature or chill before serving.
 (See the tips section of the post for cutting clean slices.)

-Tips for Making Apple Pie
+Tips for Making This Gluten Free Apple Pie Recipe

 - Don’t know what apples to pick?
 Read my article on choosing the Best Apples for Baking 🍏